void-linux/void-docs/src/config/package-documentation/man.md

 ```

 The `mdocml` package provides a cron job to update the database daily,
 `/etc/cron.daily/makewhatis`.
-You will need to install a [cron
+You will need to install and enable a [cron
 daemon](../cron.md) for this functionality to be activated.

 Development and POSIX manuals are not installed by default, but are available